What is marine aquaculture?

 The United States has a small and vibrant commercial marine aquaculture industry supported by world class research and technology.
-Marine aquaculture supplies only about 1.5% of the entire U.S. seafood supply and has a landed value of $200 million.
-We primarily grow salmon, oysters, clams, mussels, and aquatic plants.
+Aquaculture supplies only about 7 percent of the entire U.S. seafood supply and has a landed value of $1.5 billion.
+Top marine species grown include salmon, oysters, clams, mussels, and aquatic plants.

 Over the past 30 years, we have learned how to manage aquaculture sustainably.
 The practices and technologies available today are significantly improved over what was available in the industry’s early years.
-However, knowledge gaps still exist, and NOAA is committed to monitoring siting and operation of aquaculture facilities to ensure sustainability in production.
+NOAA is committed to monitoring siting and operation of aquaculture facilities to ensure sustainability in production.
 With our partners and collaborators, we will continue to develop economically and environmentally sustainable marine aquaculture practices in U.S. waters.

 What does aquaculture look like around the world?

 In contrast to world wild-capture fisheries production, which has essentially plateaued since the mid-1980s, aquaculture practices continue to expand globally.
 In addition to fish production, aquaculture produces considerable quantities of aquatic plants.
 World aquaculture production of fish and plants combined reached 114.5 million tons in live weight in 2019, for an estimated total value of $263.6 billion.
 Many other countries invest heavily in aquaculture to feed their growing populations and export seafood to other nations including the United States.

 According to the 2019 United Nations Food and Agriculture Organization report on The State of World Fisheries and Aquaculture, the United States ranks 17th in total aquaculture production behind China, Indonesia, India, Viet Nam, Philippines, the Republic of Korea, Egypt, Norway, Chile, Myanmar, Japan, Thailand, Democratic People's Republic of Korea, Brazil, and Ecuador.